Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "No." The big man stood, bounced around, and proceeded to stretch.
 He was surprisingly flexible, even inside his suit.
 Hunter sprang to his feet and copied him.
 "Whatever gave you the idea I was that kinda merciful?"

-"Foolish of me, you’re right…" Regaari chittered ruefully, checked the seat and settle of his equipment, tightened a strap, then dropped to four-paw and set out upstream.
+"Foolish of me, you’re right..."
+Regaari chittered ruefully, checked the seat and settle of his equipment, tightened a strap, then dropped to four-paw and set out upstream.

 They trotted along at a comfortable pace, while everyone finished drinking their nutrition and waited for their combat medicine systems to report they were happy.
 Twin columns of black smoke on the eastern horizon suggested *Drunker* had caught her quarry.